How to Cure Pond Blanket Weed

 So how do you solve the problem?

 The natural way is to use pond plants to compete against the algae for the limited nutrient and light available.
 Any plants will compete for nutrients but the faster growing varieties are better, lily leaves will spread to block out light, and floating plants will compete for light and nutrients.
 However, there can be problems with using plants.
 The first is that the blanketweed can start growing at much cooler temperatures and as such has a chance to get hold early in the season.
-Secondly not all fish are very plant friendly, the large species are well know for destroying lilies and other potted plants.
+Secondly not all fish are very plant friendly, the large species are well known for destroying lilies and other potted plants.
 Lastly the design of some ponds is not suitable for plants.
 If you are just starting out or redesigning a pond then you may want to include a large bog or slow moving stream area which could be planted up and would work as a vegetable filter.
-If the water from your filter is fed in to the planted stream, then the plants in this zone have a chance to remove the nutrients before they go in to the pond, effectively starving the algae of food.
+If the water from your filter is fed into the planted stream, then the plants in this zone have a chance to remove the nutrients before they go in to the pond, effectively starving the algae of food.
 I make this sound very easily but it is not always and some time and thought needs to go in to the design.

 Click Here to go to our Plants and Accessories Page